 Authentication mode

 It can be beneficial to enforce a limit on the size of the data covered by one authentication tag to allow pipelining and limit latency for hardware implementations.
+This is what we call a chunk of data in the following: every subsample is divided of chunks of fixed size, except possibly the last one.
 For software implementations tradeoff can be different if the cost of spawning new processes is high.

 A sensible value could be 16kB and needs to be fixed to ensure that hardware implementations support it.
 Nonetheless, it should be possible to update it in future version of the specification to accommodate higher bitrates with minimal size impact.